What to do if Windows 10 is stuck on signing out screen with a blue spinning circle

 - Clear the “Load Startup items” checkbox and make sure that the “Load System Services” and “Use Original boot configuration” options are checked.

-- Next, click the Services tab and select “Hide All Microsoft Services” checkbox.
+- Next, click the Services tab and select the “Hide All Microsoft Services” checkbox.

 - Click Disable all.